This blog may contain affiliate links. Read our disclosure policy for more info.

-The highway starts in Lake Louise and finishes in Jasper to the north driving through the heart of the Canadian Rockies.
+The highway starts in Lake Louise and finishes in Jasper to the north driving through the heart of the Canadian Rockies – easily one of the best road trips in Alberta.
 Along the way, it passes so many beautiful viewpoints, hikes, and natural attractions.
 Honestly, there are so many highlights you’d need a few days to see them all.

 However, for those with little time, you can see some of the highlights of the Icefields Parkway in a day.
 In fact, from Lake Louise, you can visit the Bow Lake Viewpoint, Crowfoot Glacier, Peyto Lake, and even the Athabasca Glacier.
 After, you can drive back to Lake Louise or continue on to Jasper.

-I’ve been lucky enough to drive the highway a few times and came up with the perfect 1 day Icefields Parkway Itinerary that visits 15 amazing places along this spectacular stretch of highway!
+I’ve been lucky enough to drive from Jasper to Banff on this highway a few times and came up with the perfect 1 day Icefields Parkway Itinerary that visits 15 amazing places along this spectacular stretch of highway!